kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.1.0 =
+* Adds new feature for customizing the order, visibility, and labels of the admin menu

 = 3.0.11 =
 * Adds filters for "Sort/Nested View" and "Default" labels.
 * Fixes issue where serialized meta data was not being saved properly during cloning.